María la del Barrio: Plot

 Nando starts visiting Soraya's mansion, just to get drunk and serve as a sexual object, and eventually meets Alicia and her governess Esperanza, who advise him to stop coming and go home.
 María suspects Soraya is using Nando.
 Nando catches Soraya kissing a man named Aldo and leaves her.
 Soraya becomes depressed, realizing her former lover is now in love with Alicia, and forbids Alicia from seeing him.

-Soraya arranges a party to reconcile with Nando.
-During the party, she has a psychotic episode, beats Alicia, hits Esperanza against the wall, and nearly stabs Nando to death with scissors.
+Soraya arranges a party at her house to reconcile with Nando.
+During the party, Nando sneaks off to see Alicia.
+Soraya catches them kissing and has a psychotic episode, beats Alicia, hits Esperanza against the wall, and nearly stabs Nando to death with scissors.
 Alicia is saved by Aldo, and Nando is hospitalized.
-Both Esperanza and Nando are both left fighting for their lives.
+Esperanza and Nando are both left fighting for their lives.
 María reports Soraya, but she pretends to be innocent.
 Seeking revenge, Soraya encounters her mother, Calixta, who is now a poor beggar.
 When Calixta tries to approach her, Soraya pushes her, causing Calixta to hit her head and die.

-Nando is initially accused of the crime, but María takes the blame and is imprisoned in a women's jail, where she meets with Penélope and someone she never knew before named Gracia.
+Nando is initially accused of the crime, but María takes the blame and is imprisoned in a women's jail, where she meets with Penélope and a woman named named Gracia.
 While in prison, María is humiliated and assaulted by inmates and a guard named Rosenda.
 After Rosenda is fired for assaulting Gracia, a fire breaks out in the prison.
 María saves Penélope but disappears in the flames and is presumed dead.
 Penélope, grateful for María's help, decides to change her life after being released.
 Days later, Dr. Daniel Ordóñez finds María wandering the streets with no memory and takes her in, where she becomes a nanny for his two children.

 Cecilia, in love with Daniel, confronts María.
 When Daniel discovers Cecilia was poisoning his daughter to frame María, he throws Cecilia out of the house.
 After María has worked for weeks in Daniel's home, the prison director informs him that María is alive and possibly suffering from memory loss.

 Nando and his father eagerly search for María in the streets but are interrupted when Agripina has a heart attack and is taken to the hospital, where they reunite with María.
 Meanwhile, Soraya, wanted for the murders of Oscar Montalbán and Dr. Mejia, flees from the police.
 She encounters María and devises a plan to kill her.
 Disguised as a nurse, Soraya claims to be a friend of the De la Vega family and tells María that Tita is ill, luring her to her cabin.
 Esperanza and Alicia observe this and contact the De la Vega family.